ksu-cs-textbooks/cc410/content/y-milestones/06-gui-basics.md

 ###### Documentation and Tests

-* Classes in the `thatsawrap.gui` package **do require** all appropriate documentation comments, and must be free of style errors. **Every method must include full documentation comments.**
+* Classes in the `gamegrub.gui` package **do require** all appropriate documentation comments, and must be free of style errors. **Every method must include full documentation comments.**
-* Classes in the `thatsawrap.gui` package **do not require** unit tests.
+* Classes in the `gamegrub.gui` package **do not require** unit tests at this time.
-* Classes in the `thatsawrap.gui` package **do not require** type hints in Python, though you may continue to use them if they are helpful.
+* Classes in the `gamegrub.gui` package **do not require** type hints in Python, though you may continue to use them if they are helpful.
 Any errors from Mypy originating in these classes will be ignored.
-* Create a **new UML diagram** that shows the structure of the `thatsawrap.gui` package and how all GUI classes are related.
-You should also show any links to the classes in the `thatsawrap.data` package, but you may choose to show simplified links between packages instead of individual classes.
-You do not have to include full details from classes in the `thatsawrap.data` packages.
+* Create a **new UML diagram** that shows the structure of the `gamegrub.gui` package and how all GUI classes are related.
+You should also show any links to the classes in the `gamegrub.data` package, but you may choose to show simplified links between packages instead of individual classes.
+You do not have to include full details from classes in the `gamegrub.data` packages.
-  * For example, you can show that the classes in the `thatsawrap.gui.wraps` package are all related to similar classes in the `thatsawrap.data.wraps` package without listing the individual classes in that package.
+  * For example, you can show that the classes in the `gamegrub.gui.entrees` package are all related to similar classes in the `gamegrub.data.entrees` package without listing the individual classes in that package.

 ###### Other Instructions

-You are welcome to add additional methods to the existing content in the `thatsawrap.data` package.
+You are welcome to add additional methods to the existing content in the `gamegrub.data` package.
 If so, make sure you include appropriate documentation, type checking and unit tests.

 See below for a few sketches of what your GUI might look like.